evanofslack/prom-relabel-proxy/README.md

 ## Description

+This proxy sits in front of any number of scrape targets.
+When a scrape request is sent to the proxy, it will scrape all configured targets, apply any relabel rules and return the formatted metrics to the original requester.

-:warning: you probably don't need this
+⚠️ Disclaimer: you probably don't need this

 Prometheus offers powerful relabelling rules when scraping targets.
-If you control the prometheus scrape config, it is **highly** recommended to apply relabel rules there.
+If you control the prometheus scrape config, it is **highly recommended** to apply relabel rules there.
 This proxy is only useful if you cannot apply relabel rules in your prometheus service.

-This proxy sits in front of any number of scrape targets.
-When a scrape request is sent to the proxy, it will scrape all configured targets, apply any relabel rules and return the formatted metrics to the original requester.
+This proxy does not have full parity with prometheus's native relabelling.

 ## Getting Started

+### Examples

+Please see [/examples](https://github.com/evanofslack/prom-relabel-proxy/tree/main/example) for a preconfigured demo

 ### Running

-The proxy can be run from a pre-built docker container:
+The proxy can be run from a [pre-built docker container](https://hub.docker.com/r/evanofslack/prom-relabel-proxy/tags)

 ```yaml
 version: "3.7"